 How much will it cost to ship my car?

 Getting the cheapest price to transport your car depends on several key factors.
 Thes include, where you’re shipping from and to, what kind of vehicle you’re shipping, and when you need it shipped.
-The further the distance between origin and destination the less the price per mile will be, but the higher the total cost.
+The further the distance between origin and destination, the less the price per mile will be, but the higher the total cost.
 Vehicle size also plays a role, the larger the vehicle, the more expensive it is to ship.
 Any modifications to stock vehicles can add to the price.
 Lastly, seasons play a factor, as winter tends to be cheaper than summer due to lower demand.